 Plaid is a well-known aggregator based in San Francisco, that is used to connect to banks by over 2,600 applications.
 Among Plaid’s clients are familiar names such as Venmo, Betterment, Square Cash App, and Robinhood.
 Plaid has been traditionally using screen scraping and bi-lateral data sharing agreements to obtain client and account data.
 In May 2020, Plaid announced the launch of Plaid Exchange, its open banking solution, to become an official channel for banks to share financial data.

-Connected to over 1100 financial institution.
+Connected to over 1100 financial institutions.

-Extensive list of Fintech implementations.
+An extensive list of Fintech implementations.

 Robust product vision.